Projects

 VOX works alongside our individual and group members, as well as others with lived experience of mental health problems, to develop key programmes of work based on our members priorities and other current important areas of work.

-We then make sure these views positively influence changes to policy, practice, and research.
+We make sure these views positively influence changes to policy, practice, and research.

-VOX Scotland and Scottish Recovery Network are working in partnership to deliver an exciting new project called ‘With Us For Us’.
-We are asking people to share what helps them on their recovery journey and feel more able to deal with life’s challenges.
+VOX Scotland and Scottish Recovery Network worked in partnership to deliver an exciting new project called ‘With Us For Us’.
+We asked people to share what helps them on their recovery journey and feel more able to deal with life’s challenges.
 This project is aimed at people who may have a diagnosis of personality disorder, or people who have experienced complex trauma and feel it has shaped their lives.

 Empathy and Connection in Clinical Services